Skip to main content

 Understanding Beneficial Ownership

 Beneficial ownership refers to the individuals who ultimately own or control a company or asset.
 Knowing the beneficial ownership of a company or asset is critical for businesses and financial institutions to identify and mitigate potential risks such as money laundering, fraud, and terrorism financing.
 However, in some cases, it's not enough to only identify the beneficial owner of a primary entity.
-In such cases, we are required to collect beneficial ownership information for secondary or parent entities.
+Worldpay for Platforms is required to collect beneficial ownership information for secondary or parent entities.

 Why do we collect beneficial ownership information for secondary or parent entities?